-The Video Game Design and Production course is all about providing you with the crucial experience-based learning you'll need for your career.
+The BA (Hons) Video Game Digital Art course is all about providing you with the crucial experience-based learning you'll need for your career.
 To this end during the summer term, you will be required to attend an in-house work placement.
 During this placement, you will be required to attend full-time and have opportunity to use development tools such as Unity and Unreal.

 This is a two-year accelerated undergraduate degree course with professional game development studio experience embedded as part your learning journey.

 You'll be assessed in a variety of different ways, including practical project work – both group and individual – presentations, written reports and practical portfolios.

 Assessment is embedded into the course, which will mean your learning experience isn't constantly interrupted by assessment.
 You are also assessed on your work within a project delivery team while you are based in our simulated in-house studio environment.

 All students on the programme will be issued with a laptop to use while on the course, this computer will be preloaded with all the industry-standard software required to complete the assignments and roles within the studio.